HongPong/broken-link-checker/readme.txt

 This plugin will check your posts, comments and other content for broken links and missing images, and notify you if any are found.

 == Description ==

+Repo note: This is a fork of the existing 'broken link checker' plugin in the WordPress plugin repository.
+It is currently not 'versioned' or tagged for a release at a version number.

 This plugin will monitor your blog looking for broken links and let you know if any are found.

 **Features**